Do Unions Shape Political Ideologies at Work?: Introduction

-Focusing the analysis on union members only would ignore an important out-group - the firm's management - that can alter any conclusion regarding the overall political impact of unions.
-Managers do not form part of workers' bargaining unit but may be indirectly affected by unionization in different ways.
-On one hand, labor unions may foster the management's understanding of worker issues and lead to an alignment of ideological positions.
-Unionization establishes rules for the bargaining between managers and workers and may thus increase both the quantity and quality of communication between the two groups.
-Labor unions give workers a voice, as they enhance the formation and communication of workers' preferences and present them on an equal footing \citep{Freeman1970, Freeman1984}.
-Contact theory suggests that this increase in cooperative interactions can enhance perspective-taking and reduce worker stereotypes held by management \citep[e.g.,][]{Allport1954}.
-Furthermore, unions aim to establish fairer rules at the workplace, for example through introducing formal grievance systems and ensuring representation of workers in the board of directors, which can itself lower tensions between the management and workers \citep{Verma2005}.\footnote{\cite{Ash2019} find that giving workers more authority through entitlements in collective bargaining agreements reduces labor conflicts, as measured through the frequency and intensity of strikes after negative wage shocks.} On the other hand, labor unions might cause a backlash from the management.
-Representing the interests of firm owners, managers typically are profoundly hostile to unionization.\footnote{In the run-up to union elections, employers frequently hire anti-union law firms and consultants, try to delay the election process, hold meetings in which employees are obligated to listen to the anti-unionization arguments, and - although legally restricted - threaten employees with dismissals and establishment closures \citep{Flanagan2007, Freeman1990a, Kleiner2001, Logan2002, Schmitt2009}.} The increase in bargaining power for workers implies a loss of status and power for the management.
-A large psychological literature has revealed that tensions between groups can increase if one feels threatened by the other \citep[e.g.,][]{Sherif1961, Campbell1965}.
-Labor unions could thus increase the salience of labor conflicts.
-If true, that may increase polarization, as groups tend to adopt the stereotypes of the salient identity \citep{Bonomi2021}.
+Focusing solely on union members would overlook a critical out-group: the firm's management, whose responses can either amplify or counteract the political influence of unions.
+On one hand, unionization may foster greater understanding of worker issues.
+Unions give workers a collective voice, presenting their preferences on a more equal footing with management \citep{Freeman1970, Freeman1984}.
+The establishment of clear bargaining rules may improve both the quantity and quality of communication between managers and workers \citep{Verma2005}.
+According to contact theory, this increase in cooperative interactions can enhance perspective-taking and, ultimately, lead to an alignment of ideological positions \citep[e.g.,][]{Allport1954}.
+On the other hand, labor unions may provoke a backlash from management.
+Representing the interests of firm owners, managers are typically profoundly hostile to unionization.\footnote{In the run-up to union elections, employers frequently hire anti-union law firms and consultants, try to delay the election process, hold meetings in which employees are obligated to listen to the anti-unionization arguments, and -- although legally restricted -- threaten employees with dismissals and establishment closures \citep{Freeman1990a, Kleiner2001, Logan2002, Schmitt2009}.} The group threat hypothesis posits that the increased bargaining power of workers may be perceived by managers as undermining their own status, power, and economic interests \citep[e.g.,][]{Sherif1961}.
+When unionization heightens the salience of distributional conflicts and reinforces worker-manager identities, it may increase political polarization, as individuals increasingly adopt the stereotypes associated with these identities \citep{Bonomi2021}.
+Thus, it is unclear ex ante whether labor unions can persuade managers to align with workers' political positions or whether they reinforce the management's opposition.